 I eat an egg almost every day, and so (I discovered today) does Italy’s oldest living woman, Emma Morano.
 Actually, she eats two eggs a day.
 At 118, she still lives independently, isn’t married, and has no children.
 Seems ole Emma and I have a few things in common.

 On the way to the ferry, listening to the radio, I heard that the average American attention span has fallen by four seconds to eight seconds.
 That is only one second less than the attention span of a goldfish.
 I guess the joke about having the attention span of a goldfish is no longer funny.
 It’s disturbing.
 How does one read a book?
 One doesn’t.
-A person cannot be truly happy if he is constantly search for amusement, afraid of being bored, afraid of his own mind.

 In nature, finding happiness is simple: the sound of a frog, the wind, the teeny little birds fluttering from tree to tree.
 You just have to be still and let the sense of “being” or “aliveness” fill you.
 In the city, happiness is more elusive; and without awareness the search for it can be damaging.
 The city bombards you with its idea of happiness, but its happiness comes at a cost.
 Having limited distractions here at the cabin encourages longer periods of silence, creating necessary space between thoughts.
 Four days in the city has the opposite effect and that space I’d opened up clutters quickly.